grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.windows.md

 {{< admonition type="caution" >}}
 Certain collectors will cause {{< param "PRODUCT_ROOT_NAME" >}} to crash if those collectors are used and the required infrastructure isn't installed.
-These include but aren't limited to mscluster_*, vmware, nps, dns, msmq, teradici_pcoip, ad, hyperv, and scheduled_task.
+These include but aren't limited to mscluster_*, vmware, nps, dns, msmq, teradici_pcoip, ad, and hyperv.
 {{< /admonition >}}

 ## Example